 People in favour of VGTs state that they already exist across the state.
 But, legalising VGTs would mean an extension of what’s already available in independent organisations.
 Furthermore, legalisation of VGTs would increase the number of gamblers and money spent on VGTs.
 For these reasons, VGTs opponents believe that the outcome of the study would be replicated in PA.

 House Republicans believe that Video Gaming Terminals should be included in any gambling package, but the Senate disagrees.
-However, both representatives have legalised internet gambling.
+However, both representatives have legalised online gambling.
 Regardless, VGTs threaten to derail iGaming regulation.
 On the flip side, the disappearance of the VGT issue would tacitly clear the way for online gambling and other gaming provisions.

 The study was released ahead of the upcoming hearing in September and is sure to spark a debate among supporters and those opposed to the legalisation of VTGs.